matteocavo/streaming-metadata-analytics/README.md

 - Communicate insights clearly through visualizations and documentation

 ## Key Insights

-These insights are derived from exploratory analysis, composite KPIs, and cross-dimensional comparisons across genre, provider, and content maturity.
+These insights are derived from exploratory analysis, KPI engineering, and strategic segmentation across genre, provider, and engagement metrics.

-- Higher IMDb ratings correlate with completion, but not necessarily with total views
-- Action and Sci-Fi act as acquisition drivers
-- Animation and Comedy show highest rewatch behavior
-- Some providers prioritize catalog scale over average content quality
-- Engagement varies more by genre than by provider
+- Sci-Fi drives the highest completion rate despite not leading in total views, suggesting engagement intensity is independent from volume
+- Gini Index ≈ 0.06 indicates exceptionally balanced catalog consumption —
+  no blockbuster dependency
+- 26% of titles classified as Underperformers — direct candidates for catalog optimization
+- Rewatch rate varies significantly by genre: Animation leads, Action underperforms relative to its view volume
+- 91.3% Non-US content exposure reflects strong international diversification

 ---